Tianying: Pollution

 Nearly half of China's lead production is located in Tianying and the surrounding area.
 The use of antiquated technology and lack of proper disposal has led to high levels of lead pollution in the area.
 While the government closed some of the lead factories in 2003, the Blacksmith Institute still rated the place as one of the world's most polluted in 2007.
-Tianying, along with the Chinese city of Linfen, are two of the world's most polluted cities according to Time Magazine.
+Tianying, along with the Chinese city of Linfen, are two of the world's most polluted cities according to Time.

 Battery smelting - the cause of most of the city's pollution, is the process of rendering down old batteries to retrieve the lead within it to use in other technologies.
 This process accounts for much of Tianying's economy, making it difficult for the Government of China to regulate it.
 The largest foundry in Tianying is the Government-owned Jiaxin Group which employs much of the population.
 This foundry is also located in the middle of the city which has had significant consequences for those individuals living in close proximity.